That’s a bit extreme but you get the idea….

 Nars Monoi Oil II – is a moisturising body oil without the golden glow, and with unique properties of traditional French Polynesian Monoi de Tahiti oil.
 It smells divine, and is really nice if you are already golden or don’t care about adding colour.

 Sally Hansen Airbrush Legs – this is a great leg makeup if leg makeup is all you need, and it’s available at the drug store.
 It is quite opaque which can be good and bad: bad because you can’t really use it as a full body makeup because I think it’s too heavy, but it is good for leg coverage, without a glow.
-Blend it for sheer effect with a damp powder puff.
+Blend it for a prettier sheer look (avoiding the 60 denier tights look) with a damp powder puff.